awfuldynne/golf_course_project/README.md

 # Limitations
 The use of PGA Shotlink data is restricted to academic purposes and requires that a user fill out the linked form to request their own access.

-Access to the [WeatherUnderground](https://www.wunderground.com/weather/api/) and [Dark Sky](https://darksky.net/dev) APIs are gated by requesting an API key.
-While initially free, these API keys each have a limit on usage per day before requiringpayment.
+Access to the [Dark Sky](https://darksky.net/dev) API is gated by requesting an API key.
+While initially free, this API has a limit on usage per day before requiring payment.

 # Acknowledgements
 This library is possible in part to being Powered by [DarkSky API](https://darksky.net/poweredby/) and from the data generously offered by [PGA ShotLink](https://www.pgatour.com/stats/shotlinkintelligence/overview.html).